 While pantographs date to the 17th century, the origins of the pantograph in typographical use may be traced back to the "portrait lathes" (aka "medallion lathes") and rose engine and die sinking machines from the 18th century.
 This in turn is part of the larger field which began with rose engine work by the 16th century and is now generally covered by the (not entirely clearly named) field of Ornamental Turning (q.v.).

 When pantographs are used for machining/cutting/engraving, they require sharp cutters.
 There are at least five distinct kinds of cutters: guided single-point engraving cutters (very rare), omnidirectional drag-engraving points, and rotary cutters.
 (Rotary cutters, in turn, come in several forms: D-bit or single-lip cutters, pyramidal cutters (most common in matrix engraving), and multi-point cutting tools resembling (or identical to) milling cutters.)
 These cutters in turn require cutter sharpening machines (which were often made by the makers of the pantographs).
 For information on sharpening machines used for everything except diamond drag-engraving cutters, see the CircuitousRoot Notebook on Cutter Tool Forming and Sharpening.

 One of the peculiar ironies of the history of the pantograph is that while it is set of diverse kinds of machines with a long history and wide application over many fields, within particular fields enthusiasts in that field tend to think of it as unique to it.
-This Notebook simply attempts to lay out chronologically all known pantographs.
-(This is of course an impossible task, but even a reasonable approximation may be useful.)
+This Notebook simply attempts to lay out chronologically the history of one field of application: all known pantographs which were employed in, or were part of the history leading to the employment of pantographs in, typographical punch, patrix, and matrix making).
+This is of course an impossible task even for one field, but a reasonable approximation may be useful.